-Details of training/ expertise School staff trained Positive handling 4 teachers, 2 teaching assistants - refresh as required.
-Visual impairment training As required Autism training 1 Teacher and 1 Teaching Assistant Pump Diabetic training 1 Teacher & 4 Teaching assistants
+Details of training/ expertise School staff trained

+Positive handling 4 teachers, 2 teaching

+assistants - refresh as

+required.

+Visual impairment training As required

+Autism training 1 teacher and 1 teaching

+assistant

+Pump Diabetic training 2 teachers & 2 teaching

+assistants

 Our staff also access training and materials provided through services offered to mainstream schools by Cumbria LA and other providers.
 SEND training and expertise will be sought when the needs of individual children require it, for example when there is a need to prepare for a child coming to the school.
 This can include: